HTTP

 4. The response comes back as raw data (status, headers, body string)

-• String bodies only.
+* String bodies only.
 Request bodies must be strings.
-If you pass FormData, Blob, ArrayBuffer, or other non-string types, the body is silently dropped.
-Serialize to a string (e.g., JSON.stringify) before sending.
+Serialize to a string (e.g., `JSON.stringify`) before sending.

-The signature matches the standard fetch function.
-Refer to MDN's Fetch API docsarrow-up-right for RequestInit options.
+The signature matches the standard `fetch` function.
+Refer to [MDN's Fetch API docs](https://developer.mozilla.org/en-US/docs/Web/API/fetch) for `RequestInit` options.